 Linkerd's lean approach to the service mesh ensures agility and resource optimization combine to offer a state-of-the-art security posture and minimalist resource consumption.

-Linkerd works perfectly with k3s, a Kubernetes distribution built for edge deployments.
+Linkerd and k3s Linkerd works perfectly with k3s, a Kubernetes distribution built for edge deployments.
 Linkerd and k3s follow the same lightweight design philosophy and perform exceptionally well in edge computing environments.
 Linkerd's lightweight architecture and k3s's minimalistic Kubernetes distribution enable you to build highly efficient and agile environments.
 Combined, Linkerd and k3s allow you to harness the power of Kubernetes, the security of Linkerd, and the efficiency of k3s, significantly simplifying the tasks of deploying and managing applications in edge scenarios.

-Linkerd has first class support for ARM.
+Linkerd and ARM Linkerd has first class support for ARM.
 ARM processors are compact and energy-efficient, making high-performance computing a reality in the constrained environments of edge computing.
 Linkerd’s resource efficiency and best-in-class operational simplicity make it the ideal choice to bring instant network security and reliability to ARM environments, whether on the edge or in the datacenter.